ca-gip/kubi/Readme.md

 The following features should be available soon.

-- Allow usage of static mapping ( a json file mapping with LDAP group and Kubernetes namspaces)
+- Allow usage of static mapping ( a json file mapping with LDAP group and Kubernetes namespaces)
 - Expose /metrics